peterhinch/micropython-micro-gui/README.md

 Internally `micro-gui` uses `uasyncio`.
 It presents a conventional callback based interface; knowledge of `uasyncio` is not required for its use.
 Display refresh is handled automatically.
-As in nano-gui, widgets are drawn using graphics primitives rather than icons.
+Widgets are drawn using graphics primitives rather than icons.
 This makes them efficiently scalable and minimises RAM usage compared to icon-based graphics.
 It also facilitates the provision of extra visual information.
 For example the color of all or part of a widget may be changed programmatically, for example to highlight an overrange condition.
 There is limited support for [icons](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer/WRITER.md#3-icons) in pushbuttons via icon fonts, also via the [BitMap widget](./README.md#619-bitmap-widget).